Dosk3n/sql-drive-by/README.md

 $ sudo apt-get update
 <br />$ sudo apt-get install python3-bs4
 <br /><br />
-Clone or download this git to a location of your choice
+Clone or download this git to a location of your choice.
+<br /><br />
+Done.

 ## Usage